marcopeg/stuffer/book/upload.md

 ## Upload Meta Data

 You can provide a JSON meta data object as custom field `{uploadField}_meta`.
-Consider this some kind of "cookie for uploads".
+Consider this some kind of "cookies for uploads".

-In this file you can provide informations that can be useful at download time.
+In this file you can provide informations that can be used at download time.

 As example you could provide a list of accepted resize requests, so that when somebody tries to download you resized image, a validation can take place.

-Anyway the informations that you provide in this field depends a lot on the **upload and download modifiers** that you setup in your stuffer instance.
+Anyway, the informations that you provide in this field depends a lot on the [**upload and download modifiers**](./modifiers.md) that you setup in your stuffer instance.